BastienArcelin/IPU-GPU/README.md

 </p>

-#### Bayesian deep neaural network : training
+#### Bayesian deep neural network : training
 Trained on 10 000 images composed of 6 LSST filters.
 The size of each image is (6,64,64).
-The training were performed only until a batch size of 14 due to IPU memory constraint.
+The training were performed only until a batch size of 8 due to IPU memory constraint.
 <p align="center">
   <img src="/img/training_time_BNN.png" title="field_image" width="75%" height="75%">
 </p>